Padres continue to roll, shut out host Rockies

-Piggy-backing starting pitchers Garrett Richards and Adrian Morejon blanked Colorado on five hits over 6 2/3 innings and Fernando Tatis Jr. hit a two-run triple and Wil Myers hit his ninth homer Monday night as the visiting San Diego Padres defeated the Rockies 6-0 at Coors Field.
+Piggy-backing starting pitchers Garrett Richards and Adrian Morejon blanked Colorado on five hits over 6 2/3 innings and Fernando Tatis Jr. hit a two-run triple and Wil Myers hit his ninth homer Monday night as the San Diego Padres defeated the Rockies 6-0 in Denver.

 Two of the position players — first baseman Mitch Moreland and catcher Austin Nola — San Diego acquired during their 36-hour trading frenzy debuted as Padres Monday night.
 And new Padres reliever Trevor Rosenthal pitched a scoreless ninth in his Padres debut to complete the shutout.